Gruzzly-bear/Internship-Prosper-IT-Consulting/README.md

 <p align="center">
 Here is how it reacted when the Checkboxes were selected.
+It would disable the dropdown list because the preset time was checked.
 </P>
 <p align="center">
   <img width="450" height="300" src="https://i.imgur.com/VcBlcxN.jpg">